 Riders with previous riding experience who wish to register for riding lessons must first take an assessment in which they must demonstrate the ability to safely walk, trot and canter.

 Assessments are held every Saturday at 12:50 pm.
 There is no charge, and no appointment is necessary.
-Riders are asked to meet at the main office about 20 minutes prior to the assessment time, and should arrive ready to ride, wearing long pants, boots with a low heel and an ASTM safety-approved riding helmet.
+We do ask that riders come about 30 minutes prior to the scheduled assessment time to complete paperwork.
+And of course, come ready to ride with breeches or long pants, boots with a low heel and flat sole, and an ASTM safety-approved helmet.
 All riders under the age of 18 must also wear a vest.
 For assessments, we do have helmets and vests available onsite.

-Riders wishing to participate in any of our programmes at The Riding Academy must be a minimum of 8 years of age and weigh between 30 kg and 90 kg.
+Riders wishing to participate in any of the programmes at The Riding Academy must be a minimum of 8 years of age and weigh between 30 kg and 80 kg.
 To ride in a semi-private or group lesson, students must demonstrate their ability to safely and competently perform the following tasks:

 Students who are unable to meet these criteria do not need to come down for an assessment ride as they will commence lessons in one of our Introductory Level Courses or in private lessons.

-Lessons are 50 minutes in duration and commence on the hour.
+Lessons are 50 minutes in length and start on the hour.
 Students are asked to arrive 20 minutes prior to their lesson time in order to properly groom and tack up their assigned mounts.
-It is the student’s responsibility to be in the ring, ready for their class, at the start of the hour.
+It is the student’s responsibility to be in the ring, ready for the class, at the start of the hour.